-The --IDE option will typically enable the -G option.
+The -- IDE option, see Section 2.4.32 will typically enable the -G option.

-2.4.6 -Ipath: Include Search Path
+2.4.5 -Ipath: Include Search Path

 Use -I to specify an additional directory to use when searching for header files which have been included using the #include directive.
 The -I option can be used more than once if multiple directories are to be searched.

-The default include directory containing all standard header files is always searched even if no -I option is present, and will be searched after any user-specified directories have been searched.
+The default include directory containing all standard header files are always searched even if no -I option is present.
+The default search path is searched after any user-specified directories have been searched.
 For example:

 '''

-PICC18 -- CHIP=18F242 -C -Ic:\include -Id:\myapp\include test.c
+PICC --CHIP=16F877A -C -Ic:\include -Id:\myapp\include test.c

 '''